boddz/safebooru2/README.md

 ## Usage

-At the moment, there aren't really any user friendly docs I have created for this, I have left some basic usage examples in the main.py file in the CWD.
+At the moment, there aren't really any user friendly docs I have created for this, I have left some basic usage examples in the `main.py` file in the CWD.
 You can of course read through the `src/safebooru2/safebooru.py` file to get a feel for the module as well, I tried documenting everything in it to the best of my ability.

+ (I do plan on sitting down and creating some proper docs soon C:)

 ## Testing